-At gate 44, we took an elevator down, went through the bellows to another elevator at the end and went down to the tarmac.
+At gate 44, we took an elevator down, went through the bellows to another elevator at the end, and went down to the tarmac.
 Now the wait started on the ground.
-Finally the special truck came, they lowered the platform on the back and we all got on it.
-The driver pushed the button to lift the platform and it moved only about 2-3 inches and stopped.
-Next few minutes were spent asking the helpers to get off the platform, push the button, no go.
-The driver frantically moved around pushing levers, buttons, etc. and finally the platform started to go up and we all got inside the cabin.
+Finally, the special truck came, they lowered the platform on the back, and we all got on it.
+The driver pushed the button to lift the platform, and it moved only about 2-3 inches and stopped.
+The next few minutes were spent asking the helpers to get off the platform, push the button, no go.
+The driver frantically moved around pushing levers, buttons, etc., and finally, the platform started to go up and we all got inside the cabin.
 We probably drove on the tarmac close to 2-3 miles to go to the waiting plane and now the cabin started moving up to the plane’s door level.
-It was on the opposite side of where other passengers were climbing the stairs and we waited about 5 minutes for the door to open.
-Eventually we were inside the plane, the stewardess helped me with my bags and I made it to my seat.
+It was on the opposite side of where other passengers were climbing the stairs, and we waited about five minutes for the door to open.
+Eventually, we were inside the plane, the stewardess helped me with my bags, and I made it to my seat.

-I settled in to the window seat I had reserved and took out my infrared camera to see what nice picture the nature would present to me.
+I settled into the window seat I had reserved and took out my infrared camera to see what nice pictures nature would present to me.
 Taking off over London was interesting, I could see many roads and building but had no idea what they were or where they were.
 I continued to photograph with some breaks when there was nothing but plain white cloud cover beneath.
 I am not sure where, but we flew over a place where there appeared many flecks of white objects as if floating on water.
-Of course what looked like flecks from the cruising altitude were probably quite sizable things.
+Of course, what looked like flecks from the cruising altitude were probably quite sizable things.
 I will ask a few friends if they could identify what I captured in those photographs.

 Here are some new infrared earthscapes.